 - to prevent criminal activity.

-- place a credit search “footprint” on your business credit file following each credit application, whether or not your application proceeds.
-If the search was for a credit application the record of that search may be seen by other organisations when your business applies for credit in the future;
+- Commercial Credit Report relating to the credit file of the business, whether or not your application for a loan is successful.
+This type of request for information may be visible to other organisations when your business applies for credit in the future;

 - create a record of the name and address of your business and its proprietors (if there is not one already).

 We will give details of all loans taken through our marketplace and how they are managed to the CRAs.
 If you borrow and do not repay in full and on time, the CRAs will record the outstanding debt and, in some cases, the length of time that the debt remains outstanding; other organisations may see these updates and this affect your ability to obtain credit in the future.